graydon/cast-machine/readme.md

 ```
     ./cast.exe --load <some file>
 ```
-Or to try the repl
+Or try the repl
 ```
     ./cast.exe
 ```
-To check on tail call elimination :
+To check on an example of tail call elimination :
 ```
     ./cast.exe --load tests/factorial2.gcl --monitor
 ```